tonydima1/Star-Wars-Galaga/README.md

 -Enemies fly in formation, and can attack in formations.

+-Enemies Hover in formation before attacking, and return to formation after attacking.

 -2 Waves of enemies.

 -3 types of enemies.
 With different types of movements & attacks.